ufoss-org/kotysa/README.md

 Contributions are very welcome.

-* To compile Kotysa use a JDK 11.
+* To compile Kotysa use a JDK 8.
-* You need a local docker, like docker-ce.
-Some integration tests use testcontainers to start real databases like PostgreSQL, MySQL...
+* You need a local docker, like docker-ce : some tests use testcontainers to start real databases like PostgreSQL, MySQL...

 1. Clone this repo